sirgenex/sirgenex/README.md

 - 💻 Full-Stack Web Developer
 - ⚙ Java/Kotlin Developer
-- 💬 Currently available, comissions and others contact me for any of my social platforms
+- 💬 Currently available, comissions and others contact me for any of my social platforms below

 ---